tejbirwason/mp2/README.md

 Machine Problem 2: Music Catalogue 2.10
 ===

 > This machine problem is due October 15 by 11:00 a.m. and is worth 6% of your course grade.
-You should work on this assignment with an assigned partner[s].
+You should work on this assignment with your assigned partner[s].

 ### Background